 Bangladesh and IRRI

-Bangladesh’s partnership with IRRI goes back more than 48 years.
+Bangladesh’s partnership with IRRI goes back more than 55 years.
 IRRI's first international outreach program was in Bangladesh.
-In 1965, a set of 303 rice varieties was evaluated at Savar Farm, a government-run dairy enterprise.
-In 1967, the first widely distributed high-yielding semidwarf rice variety, IR8, was introduced into the country.
+In 1965, a set of 303 rice varieties was evaluated at the Savar Farm, a government-run dairy enterprise near Dhaka.
+Two years later, in 1967, the first widely distributed high-yielding semidwarf rice variety, IR8, was introduced into the country.

-IRRI’s work in Bangladesh is currently supported by the Bill & Melinda Gates Foundation (BMGF), USAID, Australian Aid, the Australian Centre for International Agricultural Research (ACIAR), the International Fund for Agricultural Development (IFAD), and the European Union.
+IRRI’s work in Bangladesh is currently supported by the Bill & Melinda Gates Foundation (BMGF), USAID, DFID, the International Fund for Agricultural Development (IFAD), and the Asian Development Bank.